danielwaltz/smashing-conf-2018/README.md

 * Include optimization into the build tooling - maybe CI tests for perf? (thanks `create-react-app`)
 * If you _have_ to focus on one metric, focus on "time to interactive"

+# Day 2

+## Design Systems

+* The rate on change is different depending on the layers in your application or website
+* Reusabliity & automation in this field is out of neccesity - there just aren't enough of us
+* We're in an era of design systems :3
+* MAKE.
+A. STRONG.
+FOUNDATION.
+* Rate of change order for design systems: foundation > governance > documentation > people > patterns (like components) > tooling
+* Care about what you name things
+* Goes without saying, but design systesm are hard and demands many people and teams - not a good option even for some large companies

+## _Beyond_ Media Queries

+* Maybe don't rely only on media queries
+* Using media queries is like a heatmap - you cater to break points sizes and the further you stray from the definiations the less the design properly fits the screen
+* How can we design without breakpoints?
+* Fluid typography - `calc()` with `vw` for font sizing - **AWESOME IDEA**
+* Magic prop `font-size: calc(18px + 3vw);`
+* Change the rate of scale with `font-size: calc(16px + (24 - 16) * (100vw - 400px) / (800 - 400));`
+* SASS mixins available - neat!
+* [Typescale](https://type-scale.com/) to generate module scale
+* SVG can help too!
+* Flex hack `flex-grow: 9999;`
+* CSS custom proporties (variables) are dynamic - lots of fun options!
+* Custom props are scoped but inherited
+* Change the value, not the variable
+* Use them - just do it - **progressive enhancement bruv**
+* Element media queries...?